Autism Spectrum Evaluations

 Psychological Evaluations

-Psychological evaluations are designed to assess mental health concerns, such as emotional and behavioral health.
-People who are struggling interpersonally, experience free-floating or specific anxiety, sadness and low moods, or other mental health concerns may consider a psychological evaluation.
-These assessments aid in diagnosis, provide next steps for therapists and the patient, and often help advance individual therapy.
+Psychological evaluations assess mental health concerns, such as emotional and behavioral health.
+People who are struggling interpersonally, experience free-floating or specific anxiety, sadness and low moods, obsessive qualities related to work or home life, or other mental health concerns may consider a psychological evaluation.
+These assessments provide a clear diagnosis, next steps for both the individual therapists and client, and advance individual therapy quickly.

 Request Appointment